kadavris/monitoring/hardware/power/README.md

 and default config name is `/etc/smarthome/monitoring/mqtt-power.ini`

 Please look into provided sample .ini file for description of the configurable options.
-This script sees the `[power]` section as its own, so you can use single .ini for all utilities in this monitoring package

 ### Mode of operation and constraints
 As this is all dependent on upsc's output, and fundamentally on a concrete UPS device willingless to report or conceal some data, we assume that the basic report should contain this minimal list of attributes: